Azure/Mission-Critical-Connected/docs/reference-implementation/Networking-Design-Decisions.md

   - Web Application Firewall (WAF) is provided as part of Azure Front Door.
   - TLS termination happens on the ingress controller and thus inside the cluster.
   - Using cert-manager, the procurement and renewal of SSL certificates is free of charge (with Let's Encrypt) and does not require additional processes or components.
-  - AlwaysOn does not have a requirement for the AKS cluster to only run on a private VNet and therefore, having a public Load Balancer in front is acceptable.
+  - Azure Mission-Critical does not have a requirement for the AKS cluster to only run on a private VNet and therefore, having a public Load Balancer in front is acceptable.
   - (Auto-)Scaling of the ingress controller pods inside AKS is usually faster than scaling out Application Gateway to more instances.
   - Configuration settings including path-based routing and HTTP header checks could potentially be easier to set up using Application Gateway.
 However, Nginx provides all the required features and is configured through Helm charts.